 In the fight for better schools, too often, we just don’t hear from those who are impacted the most: parents, teachers, school leaders and kids.
 We need your voices!

-Colorado School Talk is a safe place for parents, educators and students to have a say about their schools—having no special interest other than a great future for our kids.
+Colorado School Talk is the Rocky Mountain region’s blog for Education Post, a national nonprofit dedicated to elevating the voices of parents, teachers and students in the education conversation.
+CO School Talk is a safe place for parents, educators and students to have a say about their schools—having no special interest other than creating a great future for kids.

 - Is your school doing a great job of helping kids learn?

 - Have you seen first-hand how your school is closing the achievement gap between students?